amos/amos-js/README.md

 # Amos JavaScript SDK

-`@amos.com/amos-js` is a framework-agnostic JavaScript SDK for embedding Amos payment methods (credit card, bank account, Google Pay) into your web app via secure iframes, and for communicating with those iframes from the host page.
+`@amos.com/amos-js` is a framework-agnostic JavaScript SDK for embedding Amos payment methods (credit card, bank account, Google Pay, Apple Pay) into your web app via secure iframes, and for communicating with those iframes from the host page.

 It is the foundation for `@amos.com/react-amos-js`, but is fully usable on its own from vanilla JavaScript / TypeScript / any other framework.